All our reports in your inbox

 In a year-end blog post, CEO John Legere predicted that T-Mobile would surprise the world with the gains it made in coverage in 2015.
 Last year it started a nationwide rollout of LTE on the 700 MHz airwaves — low frequency spectrum intended to boost its coverage both outside of cities and into the hard-to-reach interiors of buildings.
 According to our measurements, T-Mobile is delivering on Legere's boasts.
-In the fourth quarter, T-Mobile had an LTE time-coverage metric of 81%, which means its 4G customers were able to see an LTE signal 81% of the time in our tests (for more information on time coverage see our methodology page).
+In the fourth quarter, T-Mobile had an LTE availability (*) of 81%, which means its 4G customers were able to see an LTE signal 81% of the time in our tests (for more information on availability see our methodology page).
 T-Mobile's recent improvements now put it a little more than a percentage point away from matching AT&T in LTE network availability and helped it close the bigger gap between itself and Verizon.
-Sprint brought up the rear with a time coverage of 70%.
+Sprint brought up the rear with an availability of 70%.

 One final metric we would like to explore is latency, which measures the time it takes for data to make a round trip through the network.
 Low latency is important to overall quality of experience on a smartphone — webpages start loading faster — but it's critical to voice over LTE (VoLTE) as a lower network reaction time means a better quality call.
 Verizon, AT&T and T-Mobile have all begun moving their voice traffic from 2G to LTE networks.
 Surprisingly, though, the operator with the lowest latency is the one major provider that currently has no VoLTE services, Sprint.